adjust/ios_sdk/doc/trademob_plugin.md

 3. In the dialog `Choose options for adding these files` make sure to check the checkbox to `Copy items if needed` and select the radio button to `Create groups`.

+For questions regarding this plugin, please reach out to `eugenio.warglien@trademob.com`

 You can now use Trademob events in the following ways:

 ### View Listing